DerekTurtleRoe/ares/docs/guides/import.md

-those extra chips were separate CPUs running their own separate firmware, and for those cases higan requires a copy of the co-processor firmware as well as the actual game data.
+those extra chips were separate CPUs running their own separate firmware, and for those cases ares requires a copy of the co-processor firmware as well as the actual game data.
 Unfortunately,
 like games themselves,